brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 > new async rust postgres driver. it is rust implementation of psql protocol

-Rust has had a [natively-implemented Postgres driver](https://github.com/sfackler/rust-postgres) for quite some time now, but more recently it also has an _asynchronous_ natively-implemented Postgres driver (`tokio-postgres`, a new crate but part of the same project).
-It plays nicely with Rust's [newly stable](https://blog.rust-lang.org/2019/11/07/Async-await-stable.html) async-await syntax, standard library `Future` trait, and `tokio` 0.2, a new version of `tokio` providing a revamped runtime.
+Rust has had a [natively-implemented Postgres driver](https://github.com/sfackler/rust-postgres) for quite some time, but more recently it also has an _asynchronous_ natively-implemented Postgres driver (`tokio-postgres`, a new crate but part of the same project).
+It plays nicely with Rust's [newly stable](https://blog.rust-lang.org/2019/11/07/Async-await-stable.html) async-await syntax, standard library `Future` trait, and `tokio` 0.2, a new version of `tokio` with a totally revamped runtime.

-Its asynchronous nature allows pauses on I/O to be optimized away by having other tasks in the runtime be worked during the wait.
-It also supports [pipelining](https://docs.rs/tokio-postgres/0.5.1/tokio_postgres/#pipelining) which allows the client to be waiting on the responses of many concurrently-issued queries, and which activates automatically whenever multiple query futures are polled concurrently.
+Its asynchronous nature allows pauses on I/O to be put to use by having other tasks in the runtime worked during the wait.
+It supports [client pipelining](https://docs.rs/tokio-postgres/0.5.1/tokio_postgres/#pipelining) which allows it to be waiting on the responses of many concurrently-issued queries all at once.
+Better yet, pipelining activates automatically whenever multiple query futures are polled concurrently.

 ### Bottleneck-free concurrency and parallelism (#parallel)